 I wanted to let you know I’ve chosen to not renew my AHPRA registration and as of the 1st of January 2022 I’m no longer registered to practice Chinese Medicine.

-I’m sure it would be more comfortable to stay quiet regarding this decision, but given the 25 years I’ve dedicated to Chinese Medicine, the 11 years it took to achieve my double degree in Applied Science in Chinese Medicine and Human Biology (with Distinction) through pregnancy, breastfeeding, with two small children in tow, through divorce, death, single parenting, travelling hundreds of kilometres every week back and forth from Bendigo to Melbourne and the sacrifice made by both my children and parents whilst I completed my semester internship at Nanjing University in China, as well as 15 years clinical practice and thousands of hours spent with clients, and the hundreds of additional hours of continuing professional development training, it doesn’t seem right to let this moment go without speaking to WHY I’ve made this choice.
+I’m sure it would be more comfortable to stay quiet regarding this decision, but given the 25 years I’ve dedicated to Chinese Medicine, the 11 years it took to achieve my double degree in Applied Science in Chinese Medicine and Human Biology (with Distinction) through pregnancy, breastfeeding, with two small children in tow, through divorce, death of loved one, single parenting, travelling hundreds of kilometres every week back and forth from Bendigo to Melbourne and the sacrifice made by both my children and parents whilst I completed my semester internship at Nanjing University in China, as well as 15 years clinical practice and thousands of hours spent with clients, and the thousands of additional hours of continuing professional development training, it doesn’t seem right to let this moment go without speaking to WHY I’ve made this choice.

 Whilst there’s a lot of emotion in this decision, I know it’s what I need to do.
 Unfortunately, AHPRA’s failure to advocate for the right of choice regarding the non-evidence-based vaccine mandate for health workers has made it clear this governing body isn’t aligned with one of the most fundamental principles of Chinese Medicine – that every individual is unique and therefore health treatment must always be specific to the individual.